 22. Take It Easy – The Eagles

 The Eagles’ “Take It Easy” utilizes straightforward chords throughout the track.
 The only flare is at the beginning, which is short and not too challenging.
-With its unpresuming strumming patterns, this Eagles classic is a satisfying acoustic number to learn.
+With its unpresuming strumming patterns, this Eagles classic is a satisfying acoustic guitar song to learn.

 23. Take Me Out – Franz Ferdinand